ULHPC/ulhpc-docs/docs/software/cae/meshing-tools.md

 SALOME is a cross-platform solution.
 It is distributed under the terms of the GNU LGPL license.
 You can download both the source code and the executables from this site.

-To know more about salome documentation please refer to https://www.salome-platform.org/user-section/salome-tutorials
+To know more about salome documentation please refer https://www.salome-platform.org/user-section/salome-tutorials

-### Available versions of SALOME in UL-HPC
+### Available versions of SALOME in ULHPC
-To check available versions of SALOME at UL-HPC type `module spider salome`.
+To check available versions of SALOME at ULHPC type `module spider salome`.
-Below it shows list of available versions of SALOME in UL-HPC.
+Below it shows list of available versions of SALOME in ULHPC.

 ```bash
 cae/Salome/8.5.0-intel-2018a
 cae/Salome/8.5.0-intel-2019a
 ```

-### To work with SALOME interactively on UL-HPC:
+### To work with SALOME interactively on ULHPC:

 ```bash
 # From your local computer